blackRjb/Rogue-Season-5/README.md

 #I tweaked with the target selector but at the end with hybrid mode target selector looks "ok" atm ( tryed mainly in horde)

 #im new at coding so dont judge this basic work <3

+#added slide bar cast_delay on few spell

+#new logic method on target selector for the totem umbracrux

+ToDo : rework shadow clone ulti for better logic // add more slide_bar delay for other spell // keep working on Hybrid logic for other spe than barrage